dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Just about time for a break...

 Before you take a break, grab some podcasts.
-First, download [this podcast episode where _Knowledge Project_ interviews Prof. Domingos](https://www.farnamstreetblog.com/2016/09/pedro-domingos-artificial-intelligence/), who wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
+First, download [an interview with Prof. Domingos on the _Data Skeptic_ podcast](https://dataskeptic.com/blog/episodes/2018/the-master-algorithm) (March 2018).
+Prof. Domingos wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
+You might also start reading his book, [_The Master Algorithm_ by Prof. Pedro Domingos](https://www.goodreads.com/book/show/24612233-the-master-algorithm), a clear and accessible overview of machine learning.

-Next, subscribe to _**[Talking Machines](http://www.thetalkingmachines.com/)**_, a podcast about machine learning.
+Next, subscribe to machine learning and data science podcasts!
+First, I recommend _**[Talking Machines](http://www.thetalkingmachines.com/)**_.
 It's a great, low-effort way to learn more.
-Listen casually to these episodes, over time — no need to rush.
+Listen casually to these episodes, over time, with plenty of room to [digest and learn](https://www.coursera.org/learn/learning-how-to-learn).

 I suggest this listening order:

 * Download the ["Starting Simple"](http://www.thetalkingmachines.com/blog/2015/4/23/starting-simple-and-machine-learning-in-meds) episode, and listen to that first.
 It supports what we read from Domingos.
 Ryan Adams talks about starting simple, as discussed above.
 Adams also stresses the importance of feature engineering.
 Feature engineering is an exercise of the "knowledge" Domingos writes about.
 * Then, over time, you can listen to the entire podcast series (start from the beginning).

+More podcasts: Here's [one good listicle](https://towardsdatascience.com/5-data-science-ai-and-machine-learning-podcasts-to-listen-to-now-e5078b18d184) of suggestions, [and another](https://mty.ai/blog/the-best-ai-podcasts/).

-OK.
-Take a break, come back fresh.
+OK!
+Take a break, come back refreshed.

 ----